Carlos Tevez: Managerial career

+Rosario Central

 On 21 June 2022, shortly after announcing his retirement as a player, Tevez was appointed as head coach of Argentine Primera División side Rosario Central.
 After just five months in charge, he resigned at the end of the 2022 Argentine Primera División season, citing the club's upcoming directorial elections.

+Independiente

+In August 2023, Tevez became the manager of Independiente.
+On 9 December 2023, he extended his contract with Independiente until 31 December 2026.

+On 17 May 2024, Tevez announced that he would leave Independiente after the subsequent match against Platense.

 Personal life

 Tevez once performed as the front-man for his cumbia villera musical group Piola Vago alongside his brother Diego.
 The group's most successful hit, "Lose Your Control", charted in Argentina.

 On 6 February 2009, Tevez was stopped by Greater Manchester Police near junction 7 of the M60 motorway.
 It was found Tevez was driving without a full UK driving licence and with illegally tinted windows.
 His car was then impounded by the police since he could not arrange for it to be removed himself.

 In 2010, he was in an open relationship with 19-year-old actress Brenda Asnicar that lasted about a year.

 Tevez, a keen golfer, caddied for his friend Andrés Romero at the 2012 Open Championship.

 On 22 December 2016, Tevez married 32-year-old Vanesa Mansilla in his homeland Argentina.
 They have two daughters together: Florencia and Katia.

+In a 2023 interview, Tevez said that during his time in England he had refused to learn English as he had a "cultural problem with the English".
+This had happened as he blamed the English for the Falklands War in which his uncle had taken part and after which he had become an alcoholic.